Dental cover – prevent your family’s teeth from rotting!

 This is because the actual cost of dentistry is rising at well below the rate of inflation each year, while the medical aids are covering less and less of your dentistry bills.
 In other words, your medical scheme benefits for dentistry are shrinking.

-Remember that only about 2 million of the 8,5 million South Africans who have medical aid have an option that covers the cost of dentistry from the general risk benefits rather than from medical savings account, says Dr Gareth Hayton, the MD of Dental Information Systems (Denis), which manages dental cover for medical aid schemes.
+Remember that only about 2 million of the 8,5 million South Africans who have medical aid have an option that covers the cost of dentistry from the general risk benefits rather than from medical savings account, according to Dental Information Systems (Denis), which manages dental cover for medical aid schemes.

 Denis also provides insurance products for dentistry.